Fariba-Kamani/lets-padel/README.md

 ### Features

-The website is comprised of a home page, a Find Players page and a Gallery page.
+The website consists of a home page, a Find Players page and a Gallery page.

-All Pages on the website are responsive and have:
+All Pages on the website are responsive and have the following features:

 * A favicon in the browser tab.

   ![favicon](assets/images/favicon-tab.png)

 * The title of the site at the top of every page.
-This title also acts as a link back to the home page, which turns into Saffron yellow colour when hovered on, on desktop screens.
+This title also acts as a link back to the home page, and it turns into a saffron yellow color when hovered over on desktop screens.

   ![The Let's Padel Title](assets/images/title-link-to-homepage.png)
   ![The Let's Padel Title responsive](assets/images/title-hover-desktop.png)